-The market price of our Common Stock may be volatile and could fall.
+The market price of our common stock may be volatile and could fall.

-The market price of our Common Stock has experienced, and may continue to experience, significant volatility.
-Between January 1, 2017 and September 12, 2018, the closing sale price of our Common Stock on the NYSE has ranged from a low of \$115.26 per share to a high of \$156.87 per share.
-Numerous factors, including many over which we have no control, may have a significant impact on the market price of our Common Stock.
+The market price of our common stock has experienced, and may continue to experience, significant volatility.
+Between January 1, 2017 and September 12, 2018, the closing sale price of our common stock on the NYSE has ranged from a low of \$115.26 per share to a high of \$156.87 per share.
+Numerous factors, including many over which we have no control, may have a significant impact on the market price of our common stock.
 These risks include those described or referred to in this "Risk Factors" section and in the other documents incorporated herein by reference as well as, among other things:

-- failure to complete the Merger and, if completed, failure to realize the anticipated benefits of the Merger; - our operating and financial performance and prospects that vary from expectations of management, securities analysts and investors; - · developments in our business or in sectors in which we operate generally; - our ability to repay our debt or adverse market reaction to any additional debt that we may incur; - the market valuation and operating and securities price performance of companies that investors consider to be comparable to us; - investor perceptions of us and the industry and markets in which we operate; - announcements of strategic developments, acquisitions and other material events by us or our competitors; - our dividend policy; - proposed or adopted regulatory changes or developments affecting the industries in which we operate; - future sales of equity or equity-related securities; - changes in earnings estimates or buy/sell recommendations by analysts; - anticipated or pending investigations, proceedings, or litigation that involve or affect us - actions by institutional shareholders; and - · general financial, domestic, international, economic and other market conditions.
+- failure to complete the Merger and, if completed, failure to realize the anticipated benefits of the Merger; - our operating and financial performance and prospects that vary from expectations of management, securities analysts and investors; - · developments in our business or in sectors in which we operate generally; - our ability to repay our debt or adverse market reaction to any additional debt that we may incur; - the market valuation and operating and securities price performance of companies that investors consider to be comparable to us; - investor perceptions of us and the industry and markets in which we operate; - announcements of strategic developments, acquisitions and other material events by us or our competitors; - our dividend policy;

+- proposed or adopted regulatory changes or developments affecting the industries in which we operate; - future sales of equity or equity-related securities; - changes in earnings estimates or buy/sell recommendations by analysts; - anticipated or pending investigations, proceedings, or litigation that involve or affect us - · actions by institutional shareholders; and - general financial, domestic, international, economic and other market conditions.

 In addition, the stock market experiences extreme price and trading volume fluctuations that have often been unrelated or disproportionate to the operating performance of individual companies.
-These broad market fluctuations may adversely affect the price of our Common Stock, regardless of our operating performance.
+These broad market fluctuations may adversely affect the price of our common stock, regardless of our operating performance.
 Furthermore, stockholders may initiate securities class action lawsuits if the market price of our stock drops significantly, which may cause us to incur substantial costs and could divert the time and attention of our management.
-As a result of these factors, among others, the value of your investment may decline because a decrease in the market price of our Common Stock would likely adversely impact the trading price of the amortizing notes.
+As a result of these factors, among others, the value of your investment may decline because a decrease in the market price of our common stock would likely adversely impact the trading price of the amortizing notes.

-Future sales of substantial amounts of our Common Stock could affect the market price of our Common Stock.
+Future sales of substantial amounts of our common stock could affect the market price of our common stock.

-Future sales of substantial numbers of shares of our Common Stock, or securities convertible or exchangeable into shares of our Common Stock, into the public market, future issuances of substantial numbers of additional shares of Common Stock in connection with any future acquisitions or pursuant to employee benefit plans and future issuances of shares of Common Stock upon exercise of options or warrants or settlement of the purchase contracts, or perceptions that those sales, issuances and/or exercises or settlements could occur, could adversely affect the prevailing market price of our Common Stock and our ability to raise capital in the future.
+Future sales of substantial numbers of shares of our common stock, or securities convertible or exchangeable into shares of our common stock, into the public market, future issuances of substantial numbers of additional shares of common stock in connection with any future acquisitions or pursuant to employee benefit plans and future issuances of shares of common stock upon exercise of options or warrants or settlement of the purchase contracts, or perceptions that those sales, issuances and/or exercises or settlements could occur, could adversely affect the prevailing market price of our common stock and our ability to raise capital in the future.

-This offering, the concurrent offering of tangible equity units and the issuance of additional stock in connection with acquisitions (including the Merger) or otherwise will dilute all other shareholdings.
+This offering, the concurrent offering of common stock and the issuance of additional stock in connection with acquisitions (including the Merger) or otherwise will dilute all other shareholdings.